 window on another site.

-NBA BASKETBALL BUSINESS NEWS STORIES
+OLDER NBA BASKETBALL BUSINESS NEWS STORIES

 July 22, 2012: The new labor agreement changed the rules on players signing extensions before free agency.
 It made it wiser for players to wait to become free agents because they can sign longer, more lucrative deals.
 (So much for helping teams keep their stars.) -- Terry Pluto, Cleveland Plain Dealer